pjf/pjf.github.io/tech/_posts/2014-01-29-learn-everything-without-spending-time.md

 ---
-title: How to learn everything, without spending any time.
+title: How to learn everything, without spending any time
 tags: anki learning open-source knowledge tech
 description: "What if I told you there's an app which runs on all your devices, is free, has strong evidence-based support for its effectiveness, and allows you to acquire large amounts of knowledge and retain it indefinitely?"
 ---